graphistry/NVIDIA-morpheus-mlflow-plugin/README.md

 ### Setup

 The Morpheus MLflow container is packaged as a [Kubernetes](https://kubernetes.io/docs/home/) (aka k8s) deployment using a [Helm](https://helm.sh/docs/) chart.
-NVIDIA provides installation instructions for the [NVIDIA Cloud Native Core Stack](https://github.com/NVIDIA/cloud-native-core) which incorporates the setup of these platforms and tools.
+NVIDIA provides installation instructions for the [NVIDIA Cloud Native Stack](https://github.com/NVIDIA/cloud-native-stack) which incorporates the setup of these platforms and tools.

 #### NGC API Key